Sloat-Poplar Valley Road Bridge Project

 Plumas County is proposing to replace the existing Sloat-Poplar Valley Road bridge over the Middle Fork Feather River.

-The existing bridge was constructed in 1956 as a 21-ft wide, three-span concrete deck on steel plate girder bridge.
-During the January, 1997 flood, the northern span and abutment were washed away.
-Consequently, the northern portion was "temporarily" repaired with two Bailey bridge spans, new abutment and a pier.
+The existing bridge was constructed in 1956 as a 21-ft wide, three-span concrete deck on a steel plate girder bridge.
+During the January 1997 flood, the northern span and abutment were washed away.
+Consequently, the northern portion was "temporarily" repaired with two Bailey bridge spans, a new abutment, and a pier.

 The California Department of Transportation (Caltrans) inspection report has classified the existing bridge as Functionally Obsolete, with a sufficiency rating of 57.8 making it eligible for replacement with federal funding through the Federal Highway Administration's Highway Bridge Program (HBP).

 The Sloat-Poplar Valley Road Bridge is located in Plumas County and crosses over the Middle Fork Feather River approximately 0.5 miles upstream of the confluence with Long Valley Creek.

 The Project is located in the southern portion of Plumas County, California.
 It is approximately 40 miles west of the California/Nevada border and approximately 100 miles northeast of Sacramento.
 The existing Sloat-Poplar Valley Road bridge is located at latitude 39º51'38" North and longitude 120º43'40" West.